ancientpathsio/ancientpaths/docs/guidebook.md

 :::

 I pray this Bible study establishes you and ignites a passion to pursue Christ with all diligence.
 The Ancient Paths leading to the life of God (Eph 4:18) from this point on, shouldn’t be an adjunct activity in your life, it should be “the thing” which leads to a total re-centering of your heart.
 Remember Exercise 1: the determining factor is your heart attitude towards Christ and Scripture.
-So, continue to restructure with holy structure.
+So, continue to rebuild with holy structure.

 Also, [a short 5-minute video from Pastor Mike Winger on Eph 5:5](https://www.youtube.com/watch?v=hiAc1v899nQ).
-I don’t agree with him on everything, but he also gets to the issue, and is worth your time to consider.
+I don’t agree with him on everything, but he gets straight to the issue, and is worth your time to consider.
 His remedy is altogether consistent with Scripture.

-**FINALLY**: The last part of the 800lb gorilla we need to address—one of the by-products of legalism and antinomianism: **the lack of a healthy fear God**.
+**FINALLY**: The last part of the 800lb gorilla we need to address—one of the by-products of legalism and antinomianism: **the lack of a healthy fear of God**.
 If you do not have it, _pray and fast for it_.
 Get others praying and fasting for you.
 Seriously, put it on your prayer list in your journal. **Repentance does not happen without fearing God.** Study it out.

 **SELF-EXAMINATION:**